 The welfare incomes of households with children gradually declined between 1990 and 2005, with increases and subsequent declines between 2006 and 2014.
 Since 2015, incomes increased primarily due to changes to federal child benefits and the 2016 introduction of the Alberta Child Benefit.
 The substantial increase in 2019 is due primarily to a considerable increase in basic social assistance benefits.

 In 2019, a single parent with one child received a welfare income of $22,735 while a couple with two children received $33,159.
 These levels are the highest in the time series.

 Adequacy of welfare incomes

-The table below shows how welfare incomes in Alberta for the four household types compared to three low income thresholds (after tax).
-Because LICO and MBM thresholds vary by community size, the threshold used is for Calgary.
+The table below shows how welfare incomes for the five example household types compared to the three low-income thresholds (after tax).
+Because LICO and MBM thresholds vary by community size, the threshold used for each is for Calgary.

 |Single person considered employable||Single person with a disability||Single person in AISH program||Single parent, one child||Couple, two children|